mossicrue/kup/README.md

 # KUP - Automated Cluster Backup for Openshift
 Make Openshift 4.x cluster backup easy as drink a Kup of a coffee
+NOTE: This is the 2.0 version of Kup, now it no longer requires to add ssh-key to master nodes.

 ## How it works?
 Kup takes the backup of an Openshift cluster by archiving both ETCD and static pod backup.

 The Kup backup process can be simplified in this step:

-1. Log on the openshift cluster and check master node health
+1. The cronjob will schedule a pod on a master node

-2. Run the `/usr/local/bin/cluster-backup.sh` script on a master node
+2. Run the `/usr/local/bin/cluster-backup.sh` script

-3. Copy the archive output on a persistent volume
+3. Copy the archive output on a persistent volume specified on the cronjob

 ### Repository Content
 The Repository is formed by this elements: